thekernelcompany/KernelBench/MODAL_TRITON_USAGE.md

 # 🚀 Modal Triton Automation - Usage Guide

-This document explains how to use the Modal-based automation for running Triton kernel evaluations on cloud GPUs, including **forward and backward pass testing**.
+This document explains how to use the Modal-based automation for running Triton kernel evaluations on cloud GPUs.
+The Modal scripts now produce **exactly the same terminal output** as running locally, including **forward and backward pass testing** with identical formatting.

 ## 📋 Prerequisites